Modern-Treasury/t_acccounts_generator/README.md

 A Python project for generating structured financial charts of accounts and fund flows using multiple LLMs.
 Compare how different AI models approach financial accounting problems with a two-step workflow: first generating a chart of accounts, then creating fund flows based on those accounts.

+*Disclaimer*: This code is for experimentation and is mostly AI-generated.
+It should not be used in production.

 ## Installation

 This project uses `uv` for dependency management.
 Install dependencies with: